karlvr/consistent.js/README.md

 If the appropriate intermediate objects don’t exist, when calling `set`, they are created and added to the scope for you.

 Note that `get` will fall back to a parent scope, if there is one.
 See below for Parent scopes.
-If you don’t want to fall back to a parent scope pass true for the optional `includeParents` parameter, e.g. `get(key, false)` instead.
+If you don’t want to fall back to a parent scope pass `false` for the optional `includeParents` parameter, e.g. `get(key, false)` instead.

 ### Parent scopes